-rocedural lotion Form Mover & Seconder en Motion hibited Effect if Carried Effect if Lost Debate Permitted 1. .
-Adjournment "That this of debate to matter be later hour adjourned to and/or date am/pm and/or date" Any Councillor who has not moved or seconded the original motion or otherwise spoken to the original motion (b) During the election of a Chair ; When another Councillor is speaking Motion and amendment is postponed to the stated time and/or date Debate continues unaffected Yes 2.
-Adjournment of debate matter behas not moved oradjourned untilseconded the originfurther notice."motion or otherwise has not moved or seconded the original motion or otherwise spoken to the original (a) During the election of a Chair Motion and any amendment postponed but may be resumed at any later meeting if on the agenda Debate continues unaffected Yes indefinitely indefinitely (b) When another Councillor is speaking (c) When the matter is one where a call of the Council has been made for that meeting in accordance with section 85 of the Act (d) When the motion would have the effect of causing Council to be in breach of a legislative requirement.
+Procedural Motion Form Mover and Seconder When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted 1.
+Adjournment of debate to later hour and/or date "That this matter be adjourned to am/pm and/or date" Any Councillor who has not moved or seconded the original motion or otherwise spoken to the original motion (a) During the election of a Chair(b) When another Councillor is speaking Motion and amendment are postponed to the stated time and/or date Debate continues unaffected Yes 2.
+Adjournment of debate indefinitely "That this matter be adjourned until further notice."
+Any Councillor who has not moved or seconded the original motion or otherwise spoken to the original motion (a) During the election of a Chair (b) When another Councillor is speaking (c) When the matter is one where a call of the Council has been made for that meeting in accordance with section 85 of the Act (d) When the motion would have the effect of causing Council to be in breach of a legislative requirement.
+Motion and any amendment postponed but may be resumed at any later meeting if on the agenda Debate continues unaffected Yes

-- rocedural lotion Form Mover & Seconder When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted 3.
-The closure of a debate motion be now been not moved or During nominations for Chair Motion or amendment in respect of which the closure is carried is put to the vote immediately without debate of this motion, subject to any Councillor exercising his or her right to ask any question concerning or arising out of the motion Debate continues unaffected ues No 4.
+Procedural Motion Form Mover and Seconder When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted 3.
+The closure of a debate "That the motion be now put" Any Councillor who has not moved or seconded the original motion or otherwise spoken to the original motion During nominations for Chair Motion or amendment in respect of which the closure is carried is put to the vote immediately without debate of this motion, subject to any Councillor exercising his or her right to ask any question concerning or arising out of the motion Debate continues unaffected No 4.
 Deferral of a matter (to a future meeting) "That the debate on this matter be deferred until (insert meeting/date) to allow (purpose of deferral)'" Any Councillor who has not moved or seconded the original motion or otherwise spoken to the original motion (a) During the election of the Mayor/Deputy Mayor (b) During the election of a Chairperson (c) When another Councillor is speaking.
-Consideration/debate on the motion and/or amendment is postponed to the stated date and the item is re- listed for consideration at the resolved future meeting, where a fresh motion may be put and debated Debate continues unaffected Yes 5.
+Consideration/debate on the motion and/or amendment is postponed to the stated date and the item is relisted for consideration at the resolved future meeting, where a fresh motion may be put and debated Debate continues unaffected Yes 5.
 Laying a motion on the table (pausing debate) "That the motion be laid on the table" A Councillor who has not spoken for/against the motion During the election of the Mayor/Deputy Mayor Motion not further discussed or voted on until Council resolves to take the question from the table at the same meeting Debate continues unaffected No 6.
 Take a motion from the table (resume debate on a matter) "That the motion in relation to xx be taken from the table" Any Councillor When no motion is on the table Debate of the item resumes Debate of the item remains paused No